Boating Since 2004

-The fleet will leave the Boyne City Marina at approximately 10:00 am and begin the parade laps around 10:15.
-The boats will form four distinct groups, according to their cruising speed and boat length.
-Each group will pass in front of the marina following their group’s pace boat before heading west to Charlevoix.
+The fleet will leave the Boyne City Marina at approximately 10:00 a.m.
+The boats will form four distinct groups, according to their cruising speed and boat length and begin the parade laps around 10:15 a.m.
+Each group will pass in front of the city marina following their group’s pace boat before heading west to Charlevoix.

 The poker hands are revealed after a participant dinner and auction Saturday evening in the Poker Run Village, located near the Boyne City Marina.

 The prizes for the best poker hand are: 1st place, $5,000; 2nd place, $3,000; 3rd place, $1,500.
 There is a $500 prize for the last place hand as well.